Connections

 Resource Connections

-- Formula – Resource Connections can transfer Resources at different rates.
-The Formula on the Resource Connection indicates how many Resources are transferred
+Resource Connections can transfer Resources at different rates.
+The Formula on the Resource Connection indicates how many Resources are transferred.
+This field accepts the input of integer values, Custom Variables, and functions from the math.js library in the Formula field.

-- A Resource Connection may transfer an unlimited number of Resources in a single time step by using
+You may transfer an unlimited number of Resources in a single time step by using all as the Formula.

-as the Formula - A Resource Connection will blink if there are not enough Resources to be transferred, or if the Resources available can’t be accepted by the Target (eg. in a colour coded diagram)
+Resource Connection will blink if there are not enough Resources to be transferred or if the Resources available can’t be accepted by the Target (e.g., in a color-coded diagram).

-The transfer of Resources may be set to Interval
+The transfer of Resources between Nodes can be set to Interval (default) or Instant.

 Interval: All Resources are transferred individually within 1 Step.
-If more Resources are transferred between 2 Nodes, each will be treated as an individual entity.
-The changes to the state of the target Node will update for each Resource that consecutively reaches the Target (within the same Step).
+If more Resources are being transferred between 2 Nodes, each will be treated as individual entity.
+The changes to the state of the target Node will be updated for each Resource that consecutively reaches its target (within the same Step).

 Instant: All Resources are transferred simultaneously, at the beginning of the Step.